 The approach here is a specific focus on solutions and not the problem.

-The challenges are not just a Tottenham problem, but a there is clearly a pandemic of issues across London and the home counties.
 For change we must collaborate and share best practices in order to produce a new approach to managing topics such as serious youth violence and grooming.We are inviting community leaders, local authority and statutory organisations to join us on an open forum to help find solutions that will benefit all moving forwards.Yes, there are Grassroots organisations working in isolation, tackling some of the hardest to reach young people.
 There are also specific organisations and charities that are at the forefront of change.
 However, a unified approach is needed to make sure that moving forwards enables an approach that sees organisations actively working as one to reinforce the change we need.

 Young People's opinions matter